pingbird/notes/notes/opinions/flutter.md

 ## Flutter Good

-I really like Flutter, it does so many things right.
+Flutter is an easy S tier, it does so many things right.

 I'm mostly going to be comparing Flutter with the web and Android since those are the environments I have the most experience in, but they also played a role in how Flutter was designed.

 It's clear that much of Flutter's core design came from the desire to fix shortcomings of the web, which is not a coincidence, Dart was created by the creators of V8 (such as Lars Bak) and Flutter was created by people responsible for the modern web (such as Ian Hickson, founder of WHATWG and chief editor of HTML5).

-The Flutter project has always played the long game, they have re-invented everything from the ground up to create an ecosystem that is cohesive and futureproof.
+The Flutter project has always played the long game, they re-invented everything from the ground up to create an ecosystem that is cohesive and futureproof.

 The framework code is extremely high quality, and the team consistently holds themselves to high engineering standards.
 The [style guide](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo) on the Flutter wiki has a lot of good takes that shows their experience building software at scale.